Haupt04/Clone---Spotify/README.md

 It is live on at https://clone-spotify-6bux.onrender.com

 Note: The website will spin down with inactivity, which can delay requests by 50 seconds or more.

+## Acknowledgements
+This project was created with the help of the following tutorial:
+ Advanced Spotify Clone: Build & Deploy a MERN Stack Spotify Application with React.js ([YouTube Link](https://www.youtube.com/watch?v=4sbklcQ0EXc)) by Codesistency.